 What the baby receives through a tender, loving touch can make a sick baby well.
 Science has now proven what all loving, compassionate mothers have always known in their heart of hearts that holding and stroking their babies is essential to the baby’s emotional, physical and physiological development.

 The early introduction of a baby massage routine that serves to deepen attachment and soothe and assist the digestive and respiratory functions of a new baby could prove to be extremely useful to the child’s health and the mother and child relationship.
 An appropriate baby massage routine can also prove to be useful in the recognition and alleviation of some early developmental delays and minor infant ailments.

-With a loving touch your baby will thrive and for those mothers and babies especially, who have had a difficult start, the early introduction of baby massage can do much to alleviate the anxieties imposed through a difficult confinement or a difficult birth experience.
+With a loving touch, your baby will thrive and for those mothers and babies, especially those who have had a difficult start, the early introduction of baby massage can do much to alleviate the anxieties imposed through difficult confinement or a difficult birth experience.

 4. Engage with your baby as much as you can.
 Look into your baby’s eyes and talk to him or her and include lots of kisses.

 5. Practice between feeds when your baby is neither too hungry nor too full.

 6. Lay your baby on a nice soft warm bath towel, and make sure the room is warm with no draughts.